HadiAbbasi/HiCalendar/README.md

 # HiCalendar

-This is a Pro Calendar Widget for Qt (C++  +  Qml)!
+Hi Calendar Pro Component based on C++ and Qt Quick technology.

 It supports:
-    Us Georgian calendar    (weeks start with sunday), Euro Georgian calendar  (weeks start with monday), persian Jalali calendar (weeks starts with saturday)!
+    Us Georgian calendar    (weeks start with sunday).
+    Euro Georgian calendar  (weeks start with monday) Persian Jalali calendar (weeks starts with saturday).

 # Description:
 -------------------------------
-the project is still in its early stages and it may have some bugs and errors!
+The project is still in its early stages and it may have some bugs and errors!

 **HiCalendarController::CalendarTypes contains these 3 types:**